Ioannina (daughter of Belisarius): Marriage to Anastasius

 Ioannina, being Belisarius' only child, was the heiress of his large fortune, acquired from his campaigns throughout Italy and North Africa.
 Empress Theodora, seeking to capitalize on this wealth, arranged the marriage of her grandson, Anastasius, to Ioannina at first in 544.
 Anastasius was the son of Anastasius Sabinianus, the consul in 517, and an unnamed daughter of Theodora from before her marriage to Justinian.

 Antonina objected to the union and the political alliance it entailed with Theodora, and both she and Belisarius attempted to delay the marriage while in Italy.
 Theodora, however, determined to continue the planned marriage, knew that Ioannina was Belisarius' only child and his sole heiress.
 With Antonina and Belisarius away in Italy, Theodora pressured Ioannina and forced her into an unsanctioned relationship with Anastasius.
 Ioannina was disgraced by Anastasius who sexually coerced her and raped her.
 Theodora then arranged the marriage of the two, with Antonina and Belisarius still absent.
 Despite the forced beginning, Ioannina and Anastasius developed a loving relationship.
 This account is provided to us by Procopius who historians have considered an untrustworthy source.
 David Allen Parnell instead suggests that the more scandalous elements of the story are fictitious and was created to make Theodora and Antonina look bad, whilst emasculating Belisarius.

 The marriage lasted eight months, until Theodora's death in June, 548, and Belisarius and Antonina's return to Constantinople around the same time.
 Antonina convinced Belisarius to join her in annulling the marriage, for which she received widespread criticism from the Byzantine nobility, who believed Antonina was ungrateful for the support which Theodora had given her.
 Due to her disgraceful raping at the hands of Anastasius, Ioannina's reputation was deeply tainted, which greatly harmed her chances of ever remarrying.
 There is little to no evidence regarding Ioannina's later life, following the annulment, and it is unknown whether Ioannina ever remarried or had children.
-It is possible (though unlikely), that Ioannina may have been the mother of a granddaughter of Antonina who was courted by Sergius, a Byzantine general who had served as the governor of Tripolitania.
+It is possible that Ioannina may have been the mother of a granddaughter of Antonina who was courted by Sergius, a Byzantine general who had served as the governor of Tripolitania.